ApryseSDK/pdftron-react-native/README.md

 ```

 ##### deleteAnnotations
-To delete the specified annotations in the current document.
+Delete the specified annotations in the current document.

 Parameters: